IvanBodnarash/buidl-n-borrow-dapp/README.md

 And the project interacts with 3 types of users, giving utility to all kind of profiles in the network:

- a.
-Borrower.
+  a) Borrower.
 Community and hodler profile.

- b.
-Lender.
+  b) Lender.
 DeFi and trader profile.

- c.
-Project developer.
+  c) Project developer.
 Builder profile.

 ### Overview